 After conducting extensive amounts of research, we bought the top 10 models available and put them to the test to see which microwave came out on top.
 All in all, we spent over 150 hours researching and testing these products to help you select the best.
 Our testing program was split into four weighted metrics — Heating, Ease of Use, Defrosting, and Speed.
 We detail exactly what the LG did well, where it did poorly, and how it compared to the competition in the next sections.

-Heating food is by far the most important aspect of these products.
+Microwaves are primarily for heating and reheating food.
 Consequently, this made up 40% of the total score.
 The LG did about average, earning a 5 out of 10.
 This was determined by its performance in a handful of different heating related tests, including making a frozen burrito, a Hot Pocket, heating up a plate of leftovers, a chicken pot pie, an individual serving of lasagna, and using chocolate to make a map of the heating pattern of the microwave.

 The LG did well at heating a frozen burrito, though not as well as the Sharp or the Kenmore.
 All sections of the burrito hit the necessary temperature, and there were only 11.1°F average temperature variation between the sections, much better than the 45.7°F of the Westinghouse